vicharak-in/vicharak-docs/source/getting-started.rst

 .. warning::
    Remove SD Card if inserted

+.. _maskrom-mode:

 .. image:: _static/images/vaaman-maskrom-mode.webp
     :width: 50%

 .. note::
    | Make sure you have flashed the eMMC with the latest image.
    | You can find the latest image on the `Downloads <downloads>`_ page.
-   | Flashing instructions can be found in the :doc:`Linux Usage Guide <vaaman-linux/linux-usage-guide/index>`.
+   | Flashing instructions can be found in the :ref:`rockchip-develop-tool`.

 When the power cable is connected, the **red LED** will be activated, and you can observe its illumination in the image displayed below.